(Please scroll down for my Professional & Backcountry Resume)

 Who Am I?

 I grew up in southern Ontario, Canada in a town called Dundas just outside of Hamilton.
-I got introduced to the outdoors from camping trips with my family in the Algonquin Park area and then later through scouts.
+I got introduced to the outdoors from camping trips with my family and scouts in the Great Lakes Region and Canadian Shield Country.
 These experiences inspired me to go to Lakehead University in Thunder Bay Ontario on the shores of Lake Superior.
 Here I completed a double honours bachelors degree program in Geography and Outdoor Recreation, Parks and Tourism.

-During this time in the summer of 2006, I thrived off spending lots of time on my own in the wilderness.
+During this time, I thrived off spending lots of time on my own in the wilderness.
 Something about the simplicity of it has allowed my mind slow down, shut everything else off and heightening my senses, my awareness for the environment around me.
 It has resulted in a deep spiritual connection with water and landscapes first of Lake Superior but now everywhere I go.

 I discovered how introspective time like this is very valuable.
 When used with intention to make these connections, the possibilities and opportunities for growth are endless.
 Now that I have realized this I am excited to share it with everyone.